Chun Lin

 LinkedIn

-Beyond his career, Chun actively contributes to the community.
-He serves as a Board Member for Chess in the Schools, fostering intellectual and social development among low-income students through structured chess instruction, tournaments, and College Bound programs.Â
+In addition to his professional achievements, Chun actively contributes to the community.
+He serves as a Board Member for Chess in the Schools, an organization dedicated to fostering intellectual and social development among NYC low-income students through structured chess instruction, tournaments, and College Bound programs.